Shakur Stevenson

 Ash-Shakur Nafi-Shahid Stevenson (born June 28, 1997) is an American professional boxer.
-He has held multiple world championships in three weight classes, from featherweight to lightweight, and has held the World Boxing Council (WBC) lightweight title since 2023.
+He has won world championships in four weight classes, from featherweight to junior welterweight.
+He has held the World Boxing Organization (WBO) and Ring magazine junior welterweight titles since 2026.
 As an amateur, he represented the United States at the 2016 Summer Olympics, winning the bantamweight silver medal.

 In October 2019, Stevenson won his first major world title by defeating Joet Gonzalez for the vacant WBO featherweight title.
 Two years later, he captured the WBO super featherweight title, later unifying it with the WBC and The Ring super featherweight titles by defeating Óscar Valdez.
 In November 2023, Stevenson won the vacant WBC lightweight title to become the eighth boxer in history to be a three-division champion while also winning an Olympic medal.
-(Note: Joined Sugar Ray Leonard, Pernell Whitaker, Roy Jones Jr., Oscar De La Hoya, Floyd Mayweather Jr., Vasiliy Lomachenko, and Claressa Shields) He has since defended it three consecutive times.
+(Note: Joined Sugar Ray Leonard, Pernell Whitaker, Roy Jones Jr., Oscar De La Hoya, Floyd Mayweather Jr., Vasiliy Lomachenko, and Claressa Shields) In January 2026, he moved up to junior welterweight and defeated Teofimo Lopez by unanimous decision to capture the WBO and Ring magazine junior welterweight titles, becoming a four-division world champion.

+On July 9, 2026, Stevenson signed a landmark, multi-fight promotional deal with Zuffa Boxing.

 Early life

 Stevenson was born and raised in Newark, New Jersey.
-He was named after rapper Tupac Shakur, who was murdered just nine months before Stevenson was born.
+He was named after rapper Tupac Shakur, who was murdered nine months before Stevenson was born.
 Stevenson began boxing at age five under the guidance of his grandfather, Wali Moses, who ran a boxing gym in the city.
 Growing up, his favorite boxer was Andre Ward.